 what you would do with more time

-- demo you create
+- a demo you create

-- historical timeline you create
+- a representation of historical information that you create

 standards related to linear algebra

 - an experiment that is connected to linear algebra and report

 - An annotated reference list (to turn in).
 The annotations are brief

 comments about how you used each reference in your project.
 Most

 Faculty, past classes and experiences can also be listed as references.

 Be sure to acknowledge the source citations of pictures but there is